 Sciatic and Lumbar Pain

-If you are suffering from sciatic or lumbar pain, your first priority should be to schedule an evaluation with a Gold Canyon AZ chiropractor who understands and specializes in nerve damage.
+If you are suffering from sciatic or lumbar pain, your first priority should be to schedule an evaluation with a Chandler AZ chiropractor who understands and specializes in nerve damage.
 The number to call is (480) 999-0555.
-At Calmare Of Arizona in Gold Canyon AZ, we treat many conditions for lower and upper back pain, and there is no reason for your pain to continue after being treated regularly.
+At Calmare Of Arizona in Chandler AZ, we treat many conditions for lower and upper back pain, and there is no reason for your pain to continue after being treated regularly.
 Our non-invasive approach to pain relief and injury recovery has proved to have very successful results.

 How Does Calmare Of Arizona Assess Sciatic and Lumbar Pain?

 Identifying whether a patient has an issue with the sciatic nerves or a lumbar injury may require an X-Ray, an MRI, and a physical examination by a chiropractor.
 Assessing the pain is actually one of most difficult things to do for doctors because it’s about communication, and establishing a dialogue about pain between the patient and doctor can be challenging based on the amount of information to obtain in a short amount of time.
 For instance, a typical assessment will begin with consulting your health history.
 Doctors will want to know if the pain is intermittent or constant, the kind of pain (e.g., stabbing, burning), pain triggers, when pain is more likely to occur during the day, and how much pain you are in on a scale of 0-10.
 After establishing a dialogue of your situation and understanding the extent of your pain, doctors will inquire about previous treatments and any medications you are taking.
 Some doctors may ask you to keep a journal of the pain that details when you have pain and the types of pain that occur.
 This will help them better understand the patterns of your condition.
 A good assessment will help doctors understand what type of treatment will best suit you to relieve the amount of stress you have.